czipperz/b/README.md

 ##Priorities

 As you have seen above, `b` can do many different things.
+Here is the order in which it decides what to do:
-* It can bounce to a bookmark or its subdirectory
+1. It will try to bounce to a bookmark or a bookmark's subdirectory
-* It can bounce to a head directory (like a named `../`)
+2. It will try to bounce to a head directory (like a named `../`)
-* It can bounce just like `cd`!
+3. It will then resort to `cd`ing.

 ##Installation